ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 # Managing file shares
 {: #file-storage-managing}

-Manage file shares you've created.
-For this release, you can rename a file share, delete a file share, add mount targets to a file share, mount and unmount a file share from virtual server instances, rename a mount target and, delete a mount target.
+Manage file shares that you've created.
+For this release, you can rename a file share, delete a file share, add mount targets to a file share, mount and unmount a file share from virtual server instances, rename a mount target, and delete a mount target.
 {: shortdesc}

 {{site.data.keyword.filestorage_vpc_full}} is available for customers with special approval to preview this service in the Frankfurt, London, Dallas, Toronto, Washington, Sao Paulo, Sydney, Tokyo, and Osaka regions.
 Contact your IBM Sales representative if you are interested in getting access.